The INDEX function returns the value from a range of cells based on the row and column specified in the function arguments.

 The column from which data will be retrieved will be column 4 in that selection, as 30.11.2020 matches column 4 of selection E4:I4.

-We can see that process clearer here:
+We can see that process more clearly here:

-You’ve probably already noticed that we have a double entry in our table, team white shows up two times.
-This will happen when we try to lookup “white”:
+You’ve probably already noticed that we have a double entry on our table; team white shows up twice.

 Retrieving data with unique identifiers

-Possible examples of unique identifiers are product codes (one code for every product), user IDs (one code for every user), user names (one username per every user), email addresses (no double registrations with the same email address), and so on.
+Possible examples of unique identifiers are product codes (one code for every product), user IDs (one code for every user), usernames (one username per every user), email addresses (no double registrations with the same email address), and so on.

-However, if we want to efficiently manage data in multiple large tables, from multiple sources, we will usually select one unique identifier such as user ID (one code per every user), ensure that that code is non-repeating in our primary table (let’s call that table Users), and then ensure that this unique identifier is available in all other tables.
+However, if we want to efficiently manage data in multiple large tables from multiple sources, we will usually select one unique identifier such as user ID (one code per every user), ensure that that code is non-repeating in our primary table (let’s call that table Users), and then ensure that this unique identifier is available in all other tables.

 Let’s now show this with a practical example.

-First, we have our table Users with each user having its own unique ID:
+First, we have our table Users, with each user having its own unique ID:

-We also have our table Incentive, where we’ve also ensured that the unique ID’s are available:
+We also have our table Incentive, where we’ve also ensured that the unique IDs are available: